nayms/contracts-v2/docs/architecture.md

 Every policy operates according to the following timeline:

-1. **Initiation date** - _The point in time when the policy's tranch tokens will go up for an initial sale._
+1. **Initiation date** - _The point in time when the policy's tranche tokens will go up for an initial sale._
 2. **Start date** - _The point in time after the initiation date when the policy's sale should have been completed by, and after which the policy is considered active._
 3. **Maturation date** - _The point in time after the start date when the policy stops being active and stop accepting new claims._